MicrosoftDocs/customer-insights/ci-docs/data/predict-product-recommendation.md

 ### Set update schedule

 1. Choose a frequency to retrain your model.
-This setting is important to update the accuracy of predictions as new data is ingested into Customer Insights.
+This setting is important to update the accuracy of predictions as new data is ingested.
 Most businesses can retrain once per month and get a good accuracy for their prediction.

 1. Select **Next**.